In this post, pantry organization tips made easy, we’re sharing our best tricks for keeping the pantry organized with baskets all year long!

-- Chose a mix of different sized baskets to corral everything from canned goods to peanut butter.
+- Choose a mix of different sized baskets to corral everything from canned goods to peanut butter.
 This is important because the pantry is not a “one size fits all” kind of space.

-- Use clear containers for dry goods including pasta and rice so you’re always able to keep the pantry fully stocked with staples.
+- Use clear containers for dry goods including sugar, flour, pasta and rice so you can keep the pantry fully stocked with staples.

 We hope these pantry organization tips made easy have helped!
-I know it always feels good to have everything in it’s place.
+I know it always feels good to have everything organized and tidy.